-Gathering Net Promoter Score (NPS) data is just one part of what should be a larger process to use the NPS system to improve your business.
+Gathering Net Promoter Score (NPS) data is just one part of what should be a larger process to use the NPS system to empower your business performance and growth.
 Once you understand your score, the more important work begins.
-To set your business up for success, creating a solid action plan will help you turn this new information into an improved customer experience.
+To set your business up for success, creating a solid net promoter action plan will help you turn this new information into a more positive customer experience.

 What to do with your NPS survey results

 If you’re gathering NPS survey results, you’ve taken a big step forward in looking after your customers.
 But what should you do with the results?

 Most importantly, data should be shared back to the teams that are directly involved in your customers’ experience.
 This can include people in sales, customer service, marketing and more.
 Let them know what customers are saying, what they love and what is working.
 We know for a fact this boosts job satisfaction, and provides all important positive reinforcement and inspiration.
 A purpose built customer feedback system that is linked to your frontlines can simplify this for you.

 Customer engagement shouldn’t end once the survey results are in.
 Reaching back out to the customers to let them know they’ve been heard can increase retention and encourage them to provide more feedback in the future.
 It helps assure them that their feedback is heard and is being acted upon, not just been filed away.

 You can also let your customers know what others are saying and what you’re working on.
 Including snippets from your feedback in regular communication channels such as email or social media can show others social proof of your service levels.
 You can also share what you’re working on, based on the feedback.